-RC Airplane Storage - Model Airplane News
+DIY Model Storage - Model Airplane News

-Airplanes on the workshop floor always seem to catch “Hangar Rash.”
-Organizations is a great way to keep the our of harm’s way.
-Aviation modelers are an eclectic group coming from all walks of life.
-Once we conquer the basics of flight we tend to acquire a variety of aircraft varying in type or style as much as our backgrounds.
-Avoiding dreaded hangar rash and having a safe place to keep our fleets is something we can all use.
-Designed by Model Airplane News contributor Carl Layden, this system is primarily targeted at .40-.60 size airplanes, the following method is scale-able from small electric planes and park flyers to big 50cc gassers.
+Airplanes on the workshop floor always seem to catch “Hangar Rash,” but organization is a great way to keep them out of harm’s way.
+Designed by Model Airplane News contributor Carl Layden, this system is primarily targeted at .40-.60 size airplanes but is scale-able from small electric planes and park fliers to big 50cc gassers.

 To construct this storage system you’ll need:

-Fuselage Hangar
+Fuselage Hanger

-2 – 8ft.
+2 – 8 ft.
 2x3s

-1 – 6ft, 1/2 inch dowel
+1 – 6 ft, 1/2 inch dowel

-6ft, ½ pipe foam insulation
+6 ft, ½ pipe foam insulation

-10 – 4in wood screws
+10 – 4 in wood screws

-3ft brass plumber’s chain
+3 ft brass plumber’s chain

 cup hooks – 2 for every aircraft